McShelby/hugo-theme-relearn/exampleSite/content/cont/markdown.en.md

 ## Standard and Extensions

 If not otherwise noted, the showed examples adhere to the [Commonmark](https://commonmark.org/help/) standard.
-In addition the theme supports the following extensions:
+In addition the theme supports the following extensions that [can be activated](https://gohugo.io/getting-started/configuration-markup/#goldmark) in your `hugo.toml` or are built into the theme:

 - {{% badge color="darkgray" icon="fa-fw fab fa-github" %}}GFM{{% /badge %}} Extension on top of standard Markdown adhering to [GitHub Flavored Markdown](https://github.github.com/gfm/).